Open Camera

 ⚖️ Pros & Cons Analysis

-• ✅ The Good: Completely free and open-source, with a principled stance against third-party advertisements within the application.
+• ✅ The Good: Completely free and open-source with zero third-party advertisements or data tracking.

-• ❌ The Bad: Feature availability is subject to device hardware and Android version fragmentation, leading to potential inconsistency across the ecosystem.
+• ❌ The Bad: Feature availability is highly dependent on specific device hardware and Android version, leading to inconsistent experiences across different phones.

 🛠️ Room for Improvement